danbzly/omrails/README.md

 # One Month Rails

-THis is the sample application for
+This is the sample application for
 [*one Month Rails: Teach Yourself to Code*](http://onemonthrails.com)